godot-dimensions/g4mf/specification/specification.md

   - Each extension name MUST be in the form of a registered prefix assigned to a group or organization, followed by an underscore, followed by the name of the extension.
 This ensures that extension names are unique, and avoids conflicts with other extensions.
 - The `"extras"` property is an object, where each key may be any string, and each value may be any JSON value.
 Extras are used when a formal specification does not exist, such as for custom application-specific data.
 Users may use any keys and values they want, with no restrictions, and no guarantees of data consistency, interoperability, or conflict avoidance.

-## Binary Format
+## Binary File Format

 G4MF files may be stored in a JSON-based text format (`.g4tf`) or a binary format (`.g4b`).
 With the text format, binary blobs of data may either be base64-encoded within the JSON, or referenced as external files.
 The binary format is a more compact representation of the same data, which appends binary blobs of data to the end of the JSON.

-For convenience, the details of how the binary format works are described in a separate file: [G4MF Binary Format](parts/binary_format.md).
+For convenience, the details of how the binary format works are described in a separate file: [G4MF Binary File Format](parts/binary_file_format.md).